 Listed below are the Basic Criteria for Public Performance adopted by the International Board of Directors.
-These criteria are used by the education coordinator in determining if a prospective or established chapter may perform in public.
+These criteria are used by the education coordinator in determining if an emsemble may perform in public.
 The International Board of Directors strongly urges chapters to use these same basic criteria when auditioning quartets.